Yertugan06/Profession_time_bot/README.md

-Profession Time Telegram Bot
-Overview
-A Telegram bot created quickly for a school competition to support a homeroom teacher.
-It provides info about the "Profession Time" program and teacher Azhar Tanatovna, answering in Kazakh with text and voice.
-Features

-Answers in Kazakh about "Profession Time," professions, or Azhar Tanatovna.
-Short, inspiring responses (30-40 seconds).
-Text-to-speech using Facebook MMS-TTS.
-Powered by Google Gemini API.
-Sends text and voice messages via Telegram.

-Tech Stack

-Python
-google-generativeai (Gemini API)
-transformers (MMS-TTS)
-python-telegram-bot
-torch & scipy

-Setup

-Install dependencies:pip install google-generativeai python-telegram-bot transformers torch scipy

-Add API keys:
-gemini_api: Google Gemini API key
-telegram_token: Telegram bot token

-Run:python bot.py

-Usage

-Start bot with /start.
-Ask about "Profession Time," professions, or Azhar Tanatovna.
-Get text and voice replies.

-Notes

-Built quickly for a school event.
-Voice synthesis depends on internet and MMS-TTS.
-Keep API keys secure.

-Author
-Created by a student for a school competition.
-License
-For educational use only.
+🌟 Profession Time Telegram Bot
+📖 Overview
+This Telegram bot was crafted with care for a school competition to support a dedicated homeroom teacher.
+It shares inspiring information about the "Profession Time" program and the remarkable teacher Azhar Tanatovna, delivering responses in Kazakh through both text and voice.
+Built swiftly yet thoughtfully, it aims to motivate students in their career exploration journey.
+✨ Features

+🇰🇿 Kazakh-language responses about "Profession Time," professions, or Azhar Tanatovna.
+⏳ Short & inspiring replies (30-40 seconds) to spark motivation.
+🎙️ Text-to-speech powered by Facebook MMS-TTS for natural Kazakh voice output.
+🧠 AI-driven answers using Google Gemini API for meaningful, context-aware responses.
+📩 Text and voice messages delivered seamlessly via Telegram.

+🛠️ Tech Stack

+Python: Core programming language.
+google-generativeai: Integrates Gemini API for intelligent responses. transformers (Hugging Face): Enables MMS-TTS for Kazakh voice synthesis.
+python-telegram-bot: Powers smooth Telegram interactions. torch & scipy: Supports audio processing and waveform generation.

+🚀 Setup

+Install Dependencies:pip install google-generativeai python-telegram-bot transformers torch scipy

+Configure API Keys:
+Set gemini_api with your Google Gemini API key in bot.py.
+Set telegram_token with your Telegram bot token in bot.py.

+Run the Bot:python bot.py

+📱 Usage

+Open Telegram and start the bot with /start.
+Ask about "Profession Time", professions, or Azhar Tanatovna(indeed it can answer anything).
+Receive a warm, inspiring response in text and a Kazakh voice message.

+⚠️ Notes

+🕒 Created rapidly for a school competition, prioritizing functionality.
+🌐 Voice synthesis requires a stable internet connection and MMS-TTS model.
+🔒 Secure your API keys: Avoid sharing gemini_api or telegram_token publicly.
+Consider using a .env file with .gitignore.

+👩‍🎓 Author
+Proudly created by a student to support their homeroom teacher’s vision in a school competition.
+📜 License
+This project is for educational purposes only, designed to inspire and educate.

+Empowering students to dream big, one conversation at a time. 🌟